apache/airflow/UPDATING.md

 ### StatsD Metrics

 The `scheduler_heartbeat` metric has been changed from a gauge to a counter.
 Each loop of the scheduler will increment the counter by 1.
 This provides a higher degree of visibility and allows for better integration with Prometheus using the [StatsD Exporter](https://github.com/prometheus/statsd_exporter).
-Scheduler upness can be determined by graphing and alerting using a rate.
+The scheduler's activity status can be determined by graphing and alerting using a rate of change of the counter.
 If the scheduler goes down, the rate will drop to 0.

 ### EMRHook now passes all of connection's extra to CreateJobFlow API